Monroe County Michigan assistance programs.

 Emergency funds for paying rent may be provided by some agencies across Monroe County.
 Whether a tenant is behind a little bit, or facing an eviction from their home, eligible families can apply for help.
 A combination of government grants or funds from charities or churches are available for everything from back rent to a security deposit.
 Find rent assistance in Monroe County MI area.

 Residents facing hunger can turn to a food bank in Monroe County.
 There are several in the region that help the low income.
 Some of the services are as follows.

 - Pantries can offer groceries in an emergency.

 - Soup kitchens serve hot meals to the low income, homeless, and even during the holidays.

 - Contact a non-profit food pantry for referrals to programs such as SNAP food stamps or WIC.

 - Additional support is offered.
-Find Monroe County food pantries.
+Find Monroe County free food pantries.

 Mortgage help from Michigan State

 They have an extension in Monroe County that provides information and guidance for homeowners who are unable to make their mortgage payments, who are expecting a future hardship and who are at risk of losing their homes through foreclosure or who are already in the foreclosure process.